How to Create a Knowledge Base in 10 Simple Steps

 The reason is quite simple – when the customer turns to support but manages to resolve their issue on their own, they no longer need to create a ticket.

-If you implemented live chat as one of the channels, it is a good idea to integrate it with your knowledge base, too.
-This way, the customer opening a new chat will be offered a choice of KB articles related to their inquiry.
+If you implemented live chat as one of the channels, it is even a better idea to integrate it with your knowledge base, too.
+This way, the customer opening a new chat will be offered a choice of articles related to their inquiry.

 Again, such an integration will reduce the number of support tickets and, consequently, the load on your service agents.
 Moreover, since customers do tend to prefer self-service over contacting a person, the level of satisfaction may also increase.